-When Orville and Wilbur flew their plane, just three newspapers carried the story.
-Granted, the brothers only covered 880 feet on their first try, but their imaginations put them back in the air 69 more times.
+Only three newspapers carried the story of the Wright Brothers’ first flight.
+Granted, they only covered 880 feet on their first try but their imaginations put them back in the air 69 more times.
 And with each attempt, their plane went higher and farther.

 This National Aviation Day, we celebrate everything aviation, from its history to the aircraft and the men and women who fly them.
-In that celebration, it’s important to not lose sight of what started it all.
+In that celebration, it is important to not lose sight of what started it all.

-The yearn for flight with kites, gliders and artificial wings can be traced back for centuries.
-The Wright brothers weren’t the first to come up with ideas for soaring through the sky, but they pushed their imaginations and engineered the impossible into accomplishments that we celebrate today.
+The yearn for flight with gliders and artificial wings can be traced back for centuries.
+The Wright brothers were not the first to come up with ideas for soaring through the sky, but they pushed their imaginations and engineered the impossible into accomplishments we celebrate today.

 What if Orville and Wilbur had given up on their vision?
 How different would the world be today without planes overhead?
-It’s not hard to understand how profoundly history has changed because man took flight.
-Just sail a paper airplane into the air, and use your imagination.
+It is not hard to understand how profoundly history has changed because man took flight.
+Just sail a paper airplane into the air and use your imagination.